Recently I was curious about the meaning of the word constitution.

 On the other hand, the English constitution is not written on paper and it’s called an “uncodified constitution”.
-In an opposite way, it’s called “a written constitution”, Japan and also America naturalise it.
+In the opposite way, it’s called “a written constitution”, Japan and also America naturalize it.

-So from the perspective from Japan or America, this uncodified constitution is abnormality BUT the constitution in England, right from the start, has different meaning.
+So from the perspective of Japan or America, this uncodified constitution is abnormality BUT the constitution in England, right from the start, has different meanings.
 It’s the governing structure of the country unlike rules on paper.